-Board policy 520.12 states as Arkansas Code Annotated § 6-60-204 provides when any person sixty (60) years of age or older is admitted to and enrolls as a student in any state-supported institution of higher learning in this state, the board of trustees of the institution or other appropriate institutional officials shall waive all the general student fee charges for each student on a space-available basis in existing classes.
-Fees will be waived only for courses organized to grant credit and recognized by the Department of Higher Education for credit.
+When an Arkansas resident sixty (60) years of age or older (a “senior citizen”) is admitted to and enrolls as a student, General Student Fees applicable to the enrollment may be waived on a space-available basis in existing classes.
+The General Student Fee waiver (“waiver”) is only applicable for courses organized to grant credit and recognized by the Arkansas Department of Higher Education for credit.

 To be eligible for the waiver, students must be residents of the State of Arkansas, meet generally applicable admission and academic standards and be admitted to the University, and must be age 60 or older on or before the last day of regular registration for the term the waiver will be applied.
 Participating students must submit a senior citizen waiver form prior to initial registration and provide sufficient documentation to verify their age.